laurencee/Livestream.Monitor/README.md

 * Change your colour theme using the theme button in the top right

 TIP: You can configure what is considered a "popular stream" in the settings menu (cog icon on right of titlebar)

+## Twitch features
+* Import your already followed streams from twitch for live monitoring
+* Search for top streams and filter top streams by game (add for monitoring with 1 click)
+* Search for VODS by streamer and launch vods through livestreamer (you can also just paste any valid vod url and launch that instead)

 ## Suggested livestreamer configuration
 1. Edit your livestreamer [configuration file](http://docs.livestreamer.io/cli.html#configuration-file) (%APPDATA%\livestreamer\livestreamerrc) and uncomment your preferred video player